Vegetable Garden Planning Tips – Late Winter Checklist

 Indoor Greenhouse to plant garden seeds.
 Even though it's only February & cold outside, there are still garden chores to be done.
 Come see how I'm preparing the veggie garden. #TexasHomesteader

-Then I’ll place the tub in a south-facing window to allow sunlight and warmth for my little seeds.
+Then I’ll place the tub in a sunny south-facing window to allow sunlight and warmth for my little seeds.

 Repurposed cardboard pots to plant garden seeds.
 Even though it's only February & cold outside, there are still garden chores to be done.
 Come see how I'm preparing the veggie garden. #TexasHomesteader